OpenEvalProject/evals/manuscripts/elife-92839/v1/manuscript.md

 Each block of trials typically lasted 20–25 min, but for Monkeys A and B, certain blocks involving three SFs could extend up to 45 min.
 The strength of fluorescent signals (mean luminance of a small area) was continuously monitored and adjusted as needed to account for any drift in fluorescent signals.
 We compared the response ratios of the last two trials over the first two trials for each stimulus condition in these extended blocks with ipsilateral and contralateral stimulations.
 The respective mean ratios were 0.94 and 0.86, suggesting that the recorded neuronal responses remained largely stable over the extended blocks of trials.

-## Two-photon calcium imaging
+### Two-photon calcium imaging

 Two-photon calcium imaging was performed with a Prairie Ultima IV (In Vivo) two-photon microscope (Prairie Technologies) on Monkeys A and B, or a FENTOSmart two-photon microscope (Femtonics) on Monkey C, and a Ti:sapphire laser (Mai Tai eHP, Spectra Physics).
 GCaMP5 was chosen as the indicator of calcium signals because the fluorescence activities it expresses are linearly proportional to neuronal spike activities within a wide range of firing rates from 10 to 150 Hz (Li et al., 2017).
 One FOV of 850 x 850 μm2 was selected from each animal and imaged using a 1000 nm femtosecond laser under a 16× objective lens (0.8 N.A., Nikon) at a resolution of 1.6 μm/pixel.
 A fast resonant scanning mode (32 frames per second) was chosen to obtain continuous images of neuronal activity (8 frames per second after averaging every 4 frames).
 Recordings were first performed at a shallower depth, and some neurons with high brightness or unique dendrite patterns were selected as landmarks.
 In the next daily session, the same FOV at the same depth was first located with the help of the landmarks, and the depth plane was then lowered if recordings were performed at a deeper depth (Monkeys A & B).
 Because of the time limit, recordings at a specific FOV/depth with monocular and binocular stimulations were completed in 2–3 consecutive daily sessions, but the same neurons could be precisely tracked over multiple recording sessions with the use of landmark cues.

-## Imaging data analysis: initial screening of ROIs
+### Imaging data analysis: initial screening of ROIs

 Data were analyzed with customized MATLAB codes.
 A normalized cross-correlation based translation algorithm (source code provided in Source code 1) was used to reduce motion artifacts (Li et al., 2017).
 Then the fluorescence changes were associated with corresponding visual stimuli through the time sequence information recorded by Neural Signal Processor (Cerebus system, Blackrock Microsystem).
 By subtracting the mean of the 4 frames before stimuli onset (F0) from the average of the 6th-9th frames after stimuli onset (F) across 5 or 6 repeated trials for the same stimulus condition (same orientation, spatial frequency, size, and drifting direction), the differential image (∆F=F F0) was obtained.

 For a specific FOV at a specific recording depth, the regions of interest (ROIs) or possible cell bodies were decided through sequential analysis of 216 differential images in the order of spatial frequency (6), size (3), and orientation (12) (6x3 x 12=216).
 The first differential image was filtered with a band-pass Gaussian filter (size = 2–10 pixels), and connected subsets of pixels (>25 pixels, which would exclude smaller vertical neuropils) with average pixel value >3 standard deviations of the mean brightness were selected as ROIs.
 Then the areas of these ROIs were set to mean brightness in the next differential image before the bandpass filtering and thresholding were performed.
 This measure gradually reduced the standard deviations of differential images and facilitated detection of neurons with relatively low fluorescence responses.
 If a new ROI and an existing ROI from the previous differential image overlapped, the new ROI would be on its own if the overlapping area OA <1/4 ROInew, discarded if 1/4 ROInew <OA < 3/4 ROInew, and merged with the existing ROI if OA >3/4 ROInew.
 The merges would help smoothen the contours of the final ROIs.
 This process went on through all differential images twice to select ROIs.
-Finally, the roundness for each ROI was calculated as:Roundness=4π×AP
+Finally, the roundness for each ROI was calculated as:

+$$
+Roundness=\frac{\sqrt{4\pi\timesA}}{P}
+$$

-where A was the ROI’s area, and P was the perimeter.
+where $A$ was the ROI’s area, and $P$ was the perimeter.
 Only ROIs with roundness larger than 0.9, which would exclude horizontal neuropils, were selected for further analysis.

-## Imaging data analysis: orientation tuning, SF tuning, and ocular dominance
+### Imaging data analysis: orientation tuning, SF tuning, and ocular dominance

 The ratio of fluorescence change (∆F/F0) was calculated as a neuron’s response to a specific stimulus condition.
 For a specific cell’s response to a specific stimulus condition, the F0n of the n-th trial was the average of 4 frames before stimulus onset, and Fn was the average of 5th-8th frames after stimulus onset.
 F0n was then averaged across 12 trials to obtain the baseline F0 for all 12 trials (for the purpose of reducing noises in the calculation of responses), and ∆Fn/F0 = (Fn-F0)/F0 was taken as the neuron’s response to this stimulus at this trial.
 The final response was averaged over 11 trials, excluding the 12th trial that showed the weakest and often negative response.
 For a small portion of neurons (e.g.,~3% in Monkeys A,~8% in monkey B, and ~2% in Monkey C) showing direction selectivity as their responses to two opposite drifting directions differed significantly (P<0.05, Friedman test), the 6 trials at the preferred direction was considered for calculations of ∆Fn/F0 as the cell’s responses to a particular stimulus.
 F0 was still averaged over 12 trials at two opposite directions.

 Several steps were then taken to determine whether a neuron was tuned to orientation and/or spatial frequency, and if so, its ocular dominance index.
 For each monocular condition, first the orientation, SF, and size (σ) producing the maximal response among all conditions were selected.
 Then responses to other 11 orientations and 5 SFs were decided at the selected SF and size.
 Second, to select orientation and/or SF tuned neurons, a non-parametric Friedman test was performed to test whether a neuron’s responses at 12 orientations or 6 SFs were significantly different from each other at least under one monocular stimulation condition.
 To reduce Type-I errors, the significance level was set at α=0.01.
-Third, for those showing significant orientation differences, the trial-based orientation responses of each neuron were fitted with a Gaussian model with a MATLAB nonlinear least-squares function: lsqnonlin:R(θ)=a12−(θ−θ0σ)2+b
+Third, for those showing significant orientation differences, the trial-based orientation responses of each neuron were fitted with a Gaussian model with a MATLAB nonlinear least-squares function: lsqnonlin:

+$$
+R(\theta)=a_{1}2^{−(\frac{\theta−\theta_{0}}{\sigma})^{2}}+b
+$$

 where R(θ) was the response at orientation θ, free parameters a1, θ0, σ, and b were the amplitude, peak orientation, standard deviation of the Gaussian function (and half width at half height), and minimal response of the neuron, respectively.
 Only neurons with goodness of fit R2 >0.5 at least under one stimulation condition were finally selected as orientation-tuned neurons.
-Fourth, for those showing significant SF difference, the trial-based SF responses of each neuron were further fitted with a Difference-of-Gaussian model.R(sf)=a1e−(sfσ1)2−a2e−(sfσ2)2+b
+Fourth, for those showing significant SF difference, the trial-based SF responses of each neuron were further fitted with a Difference-of-Gaussian model.

+$$
+R(sf)=a_{1}e^{−(\frac{sf}{\sigma_{1}})^{2}}−a_{2}e^{−(\frac{sf}{\sigma_{2}})^{2}}+b
+$$

 where R(sf) was a neuron’s response at spatial frequency sf, free parameters a1, σ1, a2, and σ2 were amplitudes and standard deviations of two Gaussians, respectively, and b was the minimal response among 6 spatial frequencies.
 Only those with goodness of fit R2 >0.5 at least under one monocular stimulation condition were selected as SF tuned neurons.

 The ocular dominance index (ODI) was calculated to characterize each orientation and/or SF tuned neuron’s eye preference: ODI = (Ri – Rc)/(Ri +Rc), in which Ri and Rc were the neuron’s respective peak responses at the best orientation and SF to ipsilateral and contralateral stimulations on the basis of data fitting.
 Here ODI = –1 and 1 would indicate complete contralateral and ipsilateral eye preferences, respectively, and ODI = 0 would indicate equal preference to both eyes.

-## Model fitting
+### Model fitting

 Monocular and binocular data in Figure 4 were fitted by Equations 2 and 3, respectively.
-The goodness-of-fit was indicated by a fit quality index q with a range of 0–1, which was the root mean square deviation between the observed responses and the model normalized by the observed response mean (Busse et al., 2009):q=1-∑i=1nri-mi2nr-
+The goodness-of-fit was indicated by a fit quality index q with a range of 0–1, which was the root mean square deviation between the observed responses and the model normalized by the observed response mean (Busse et al., 2009):

+$$
+q=1-\frac{\sqrt{\frac{\sum_{i=1}^{n}r_{i}-m_{i}^{2}}{n}}}{r-}
+$$

 where i was the ith bin, r was the median response of a specific bin, and m was the corresponding model prediction.